dg01d/nanopub/README.md

 - Mastodon Keys are more command-line driven, but relatively straightforward.
 See [the Mastodon API documentation](https://github.com/tootsuite/documentation/blob/master/Using-the-API/Testing-with-cURL.md)
 - As Mastodon is a federated network, you do need to _explicitly_ specify your Mastodon Instance.
 - If using the micro.blog function, you need to specify your site's rss/atom feed.
+- To use the weather data, you'll need to add access data for a location-tracking endpoint (like a self-hosted version of [Compass](https://github.com/aaronpk/Compass)) and a DarkSky [API Key](https://darksky.net/dev/docs)
+- Since 1.5, you can configure the frontmatter format for your posts.
+Currently the options are json, used in [Hugo](https://gohugo.io/content-management/front-matter/), or yaml, optionally used in Hugo, but required by other static engines such as [Jekyll](https://jekyllrb.com/docs/frontmatter/) or [Metalsmith](http://www.metalsmith.io).
+This could be used with other generators, such as [Pelican](docs.getpelican.com/en/stable/content.html), but the script would need to be changed to meet their specific format requirements.

 TODO
 ----